lop-Louis/northbook/docs/accessibility-quick-wins.md

 audience: Designers and engineers shipping customer-facing UI
 tone: Plainspoken, candid, energetic
 narrative_goal: Give the fastest accessibility fixes that raise baseline quality
+nav_group: Guides
+nav_order: 30
+nav:
+  - sidebar
 ---

 # Accessibility Quick Wins

-<a href="#keyboard-navigation" data-primary-action>Use these quick checks before signing off on UI work.</a>

-<a href="./runbooks/index" data-secondary-action>Browse the Runbooks index for hands-on checklists.</a>

-High-impact accessibility improvements that take minimal effort.
+These quick wins catch the bulk of accessibility bugs before you ship. <a href="#keyboard-navigation" data-primary-action>Run the quick checks</a> or <a href="./runbooks/index" data-secondary-action>Browse the runbooks index</a>.

 ## Keyboard navigation